Different Types of Chicken Breeds for Backyard Chicken Owners

 Today a majority of Leghorns are for commercial use and dominate white egg production in America.

-No matter the types of chicken you choose, proper nutrition and a safe coop is essential.
+No matter the types of chicken you choose, proper nutrition and a safe chicken coop is essential.

 No matter what breed of laying hens you get, quantity and quality of eggs all depend on your chickens leading happy lives with excellent nutrition and a safe and comfortable home.